Fascinating Facts About Toni Morrison, Nobel Prize Winner

 The same year she was awarded the Nobel Prize (1993), Morrison’s home caught on fire in Grandview, N.Y.
 According to the Nyack Fire Department Chief Paul Wanamaker, about one hundred and twenty firefighters from two towns responded to a fire that was burning down an old four-story Colonial house.

-She was the first African American to hold a named chair at an Ivy League University
+She was the first Black woman to hold a named chair at an Ivy League University

-Among her other significant firsts, Morrison was also the first African American to hold a named chair at an Ivy League University.
+Among her other significant achievements, Morrison was the first Black woman to hold a named chair at an Ivy League University.
 In 1987, she was named the Robert F. Goheen Professor in the Council of Humanities at Princeton University in New Jersey.

 . . . . . . . . . .